bbrfc-celtic/website-dev/README.md

 # Possible problems<a id="sec-8" name="sec-8"></a>

-Automatically pushing "dynamic content" with the Machine User could break the page or have unintended results.
+Automatically pushing "dynamic content" with the Machine User could break stuff or have unintended results.
+However Travis CI could avoid this, since it runs tests before deployment, and if one step fails, it does not carry on, hence it will not deploy.

 # Improvements<a id="sec-9" name="sec-9"></a>